RivenOfAThousandVoices/Discord-data-viewer-program/README.md

 4th of April 2024:
 There have been multiple updates been made to the program and I will continue work on it later tomorrow!
 Please look at DiscordDataViewerBeta.py for the improved version of the app!

+8th of April 2024:
+The program has been finished! :)